This Y Combinator startup is taking lab-grown meat upscale with elk, lamb and Wagyu beef cell lines – TechCrunch

 The company runs its multiple cell lines through a system of small bioreactors.
 Orbillion couples that with a high throughput screening and machine learning software system to build out a database of optimized tissue and media combinations.
 “The key to making lab grown meat work scalably is choosing the right cells cultured in the most efficient way possible,” Jacobus wrote.

-Co-founded by a deeply technical and highly experienced team of executives that’s led by Patricia Bubner, a former researcher at the German pharmaceutical giant Boehringer Ingelheim.
+Orbillion is co-founded by a deeply technical and highly experienced team of executives that’s led by Patricia Bubner, a former researcher at the German pharmaceutical giant Boehringer Ingelheim.
 Joining Bubner is Gabriel Levesque-Tremblay, a former director of the American Institute of Chemical Engineers, who was a post-doc at Berkeley with Bubner and serves as the company’s chief technology officer.
-Rounding out the senior leadership is Samet Yildirim, the chief operating officer at Orbillion and a veteran executive of Boehringer Ingelheim (he actually served as Bubner’s boss).
+Rounding out the senior leadership is Samet Yildirim, the chief operating officer and a veteran executive of Boehringer Ingelheim (he actually served as Bubner’s boss).

 For Bubner, the focus on heritage meats is as much a function of her background growing up in rural Austria as it is about economics.
 A longtime, self-described foodie and a nerd, Bubner went into chemistry because she ultimately wanted to apply science to the food business.
 And she wants Orbillion to make not just meat, but the most delicious meats.

 It’s an aim that fits with how many other companies have approached the market when they’re looking to commercialize a novel technology.
-Higher end products, or products with unique flavor profiles that are unique to the production technologies available are more likely to be commercially viable sooner than those competing with commodity products.
-Why focus on angus beef when you focus on a much more delicious breed of animal?
+Higher-end products, or products with unique flavor profiles that are unique to the production technologies available, are more likely to be commercially viable sooner than those competing with commodity products.
+Why focus on angus beef when you can focus on a much more delicious breed of animal?

 For Bubner, it’s not just about making a pork replacement, it’s about making the tastiest pork replacement.

 “I’m just fascinated and can see the future in us being able to further change the way we produce food to be more efficient,” she said.
 “We’re at this inflection point.
-I’m a nerd, i’m a foodie and I really wanted to use my skills to make a change.
+I’m a nerd, I’m a foodie, and I really wanted to use my skills to make a change.
 I wanted to be part of that group of people that can really have an impact on the way we eat.
-For me there’s no doubt that a large percentage of our food will be from alternative proteins — plant based, fermentation, and lab-grown meat.”
+For me there’s no doubt that a large percentage of our food will be from alternative proteins — plant based, fermentation and lab-grown meat.”

 Joining Boehringer Ingelheim was a way for Bubner to become grounded in the world of big bioprocessing.
-It was preparation for her foray into lab grown meat, she said.
+It was preparation for her foray into lab-grown meat, she said.

 “We are a product company.
 Our goal is to make the most flavorful steaks.
 Our first product will not be whole cuts of steak.
 The first product is going to be a Wagyu beef product that we plan on putting out in 2023,” Bubner said.
 “It’s a product that’s going to be based on more of a minced product.
 Think Wagyu sashimi.”